lingxiao/lingxiaoling.me/README.md

 ## TODOs #

+0. right now if you reload static context on each navigation, then all your problem will be solved

 1. center date on blog content    [DONE]
 2. implement like and share
 4. refactor blog content so that it can be autmoatically generated.